 The feedback loop again is here: societal norms dictate gender performances, which in turn reinforce and perpetuate those same norms.
 However, Butler's insight that these performances aren't inherently tied to biology means that they can be disrupted and redefined.
 This shows the possibility for challenging and transforming the norms that dictate gender behavior.
 This is a major reason why contemporary social norms advocate for greater fluidity and diversity in gender identities.

-Today, family structures continue to diversify, with increasing recognition of non-traditional family units such as single-parent families, cohabiting couples, and LGBTQ+ families.
-These shifts actively challenge patriarchal norms of family and kinship, promoting more equitable and inclusive family dynamics.
+Much of the conflict among the characters comes from their comparisons to their parents and the attachment styles shaped by their family relationships.
+The movie reflects how changing family dynamics in the 1980s mirrored the evolution of paternal structures.
+Today, family structures continue to diversify, with more recognition of non-traditional units like single-parent households, cohabiting couples, and LGBTQ+ families.
+These shifts actively challenge patriarchal norms of family and kinship, promoting more inclusive and equitable dynamics.

-There is also a growing emphasis on inclusive leadership models that reject traditional patriarchal structures.
-These new models promote a more egalitarian approach to leadership, encouraging shared decision-making, transparency, and the empowerment of all group members.
-This evolution in leadership represents a broader cultural shift toward dismantling long-standing hierarchies and embracing diverse forms of social accreditation that validate a wider range of identities and practices.
+We’re also seeing a shift toward leadership models that reject traditional patriarchal structures.
+These new approaches emphasize shared decision-making, transparency, and the empowerment of all group members, creating a more egalitarian framework.
+This shift represents a broader cultural movement to dismantle long-standing hierarchies and embrace more diverse forms of social accreditation.

-But there is also a growing resistance to this change.
-We know from our discussion in part seven, that mental models and frames can be manipulated by stereotypes, biases, and collective illusions.
-Some people and groups continue to cling to outdated patriarchal ideologies, outright resisting calls for diversity, inclusivity and equality.
-The mentality behind this kind of resistance underscores the ongoing struggle between conforming or deviating from traditionalist views and the evolving landscape of modern relationships and leadership.
-They also illustrate how power dynamics extend across larger groups.
+But there’s also resistance to this change.
+As we discussed in part seven, mental models and frames are often shaped by stereotypes, biases, and collective illusions.
+Some people and groups still cling to outdated patriarchal ideologies and resist calls for diversity, inclusivity, and equality.
+This resistance highlights the ongoing tension between holding onto traditionalist views and adapting to the evolving landscape of modern relationships and leadership.
+It also underscores how power dynamics extend beyond the individual, influencing larger social groups and cultural shifts.

 The Master-Slave Dialectic: How Paternal Hierarchies Extend to Societies, Driving Group Conflict and Tribalism